Factbox - Deadly attacks in Western Europe since 2014

 STOCKHOLM Following are some of the deadly attacks in Western Europe over the past two years:

-April 7, 2017 - A truck drives into a crowd on a shopping street and crashes into a department store in central Stockholm, killing four people and wounding 15 in what police call a terror attack.
+April 7, 2017 - A truck drives into a crowd on a shopping street and crashes into a department store in central Stockholm, killing three people and wounding eight in what the prime minister says appears to be a terrorist attack.

 March 22, 2017 - An attacker stabs a policeman close to the British parliament in London after a car ploughs into pedestrians on nearby Westminster Bridge.
-Six people die, including the assailant and the policeman he stabbed, and at least 20 injured in what police call a "marauding terrorist attack".
+Four people are killed, including the assailant and the policeman he stabbed, and at least 20 injured in what police call a "marauding terrorist attack".

 March 18, 2017 - A man attempts to snatch gun from female soldier on patrol at Orly airport south of Paris; man, who interior ministry spokesman says had earlier fired a potshot at police during an identity check before fleeing, is shot dead in the Orly incident by other members of soldier patrol unit.